dotnet/training-tutorials/content/fsharp/getting-started/functions.md

 add 2 2
 ```

 This add function is the same as the one defined earlier, but the declaration happened in one line.
-Lambdas are also known as anonymous functions because you aren't required to bind them to a name with let.
+Lambdas are also known as anonymous functions because you aren't required to bind them to a name with `let`.
 ```fsharp
 let twoTest test =
     test 2